 Tropical plants need to be kept above 50 degrees.
 As their name suggests they really prefer to be warm.
 We try to tag all of our tropical material with a yellow tag that says “Keep me above 50 degrees”.
-Usually the temperature stays at 50°F and above around May 15th, but we recommend you keep an eye on the night time temperatures for a week or two after, just like we do at the garden center.
+Usually, the temperature stays at 50°F and above around May 15th, but we recommend you keep an eye on the nighttime temperatures for a week or two after, just like we do at the garden center.

-When should I bring them in?
+When should I bring my tropical plants in?

-Our New England weather can be pretty unpredictable, but once the night time temperatures begin to drop below 50°F you should bring your tropical plants inside.
+Our New England weather can be pretty unpredictable, but once the nighttime temperatures begin to drop below 50°F you should bring your tropical plants inside.
 For our area, this could be anywhere from the last few weeks in September to the beginning of October.

 What products do I need when planting?